adamelliotfields/bootstrap-css-modules/README.md

 }
 ```

+Note that composing a class from an external stylesheet will import the entire stylesheet.
+In this example, `buttons.css` will be added to our bundle and the `btnPrimary` AND `btnDodgerBlue` classes will be applied to our button. `btnDodgerBlue` will appear after the default button styles in the bundle in order to override them.

 ## Tree Shaking
 Unfortunately, Webpack does not tree-shake CSS classes (yet).
-This means even if you `import { col4 }`, you'll get all columns.
+This means even if you `import { col4 }`, you'll get all columns in your bundle.

 There are open source solutions for this if it bothers you.
 Check out [dead-css-loader](https://github.com/simlrh/dead-css-loader) or [purifycss-webpack](https://github.com/webpack-contrib/purifycss-webpack).